mortazavilab/parse_pipeline/README.md

 ## Set up an interactive tmux session on HPC
 1. Remember your login node or choose your favorite out of i15, i16, i17.
 You can switch login nodes via ssh, e.g. `ssh login-i15`
 2. Start tmux session via `tmux new -s mysession`, or whatever you want to name it.
 When you need to reconnect, type `tmux a -t mysession` ([tmux cheatsheet](https://tmuxcheatsheet.com/)) from the **same login node** as when you started the session.
 This is so if your internet goes out or you have to close your laptop, ongoing processes won't be terminated.
 3. Start interactive session: `srun -A SEYEDAM_LAB --cpus-per-task=1 --mem 32G --pty bash -i`.
 This is so you don't clog up the login node.
-If you ever see an error 'Killed', you are probably on the login node, or you need to increase the requested memory.
+If you ever see the error 'Killed', you are probably on the login node, or you need to increase the requested memory for the interactive session.
 We shouldn't need a lot since we are just installing packages and running snakemake, which will launch more computationally-intensive jobs for you.

 ## Create a conda environment called snakemake
 Required packages: `snakemake`, `pandas`, `numpy`, `anndata`, `scanpy`, `scrublet`, `kb-python`, and if you have genetically multiplexed samples, `klue`.
-1.
-2. `conda install -n base -c conda-forge mamba`
+1. `conda install -n base -c conda-forge mamba`
-3. `conda create -c conda-forge -c bioconda -n snakemake snakemake==7.32 python==3.9 pandas`
+2. `conda create -c conda-forge -c bioconda -n snakemake snakemake==7.32 python==3.9 pandas`
-4. `conda activate snakemake`
+3. `conda activate snakemake`
-5. Install required python packages with pip,
+4. Install required python packages with pip,
 `pip install kb-python scrublet`

 Klue installation instructions: